brilliantlabsAR/docs/micropython/micropython.md

     if arg == touch.B:
         print("button B pressed!")

-touch.callback(touch.BOTH, fn) # Attaches the callback to the both buttons touch.callback(touch.A, fn) # Attaches the callback to an individual button
+touch.callback(touch.EITHER, fn) # Attaches the same callback to either of the touch pads
 ```

 ---